fgeiss/udacity_drlnp_collab_and_competition/README.md

 2. Place the file in the GitHub repository and unzip (or decompress) the file.

 3. Install the required python packages: hiddenlayer, torch, tensorflow, unityagents.
-For a complete list of installed packages see 'requirements.txt'.
+For a complete list of installed packages see [requirements.txt](requirements.txt).
 To successfully install unityagents package the author used the anaconda distribution.

 ### Instructions